 This entrepreneurial perspective doesn’t mean Bill won’t get to enjoy the sweet smell of sawdust.
 On the contrary, by learning how to build a business—and a team—to create his products, he’ll enjoy success and satisfaction on a scale far more rewarding than (to quote Gerber again) simply “doing it, doing it, doing it” as the business’ main technician.

 So, what about you?
 Are you still ‘on the tools’?
 Or are you designing and building a business that can eventually work without you so you don’t have to keep “doing it, doing it, doing it”?

 If you want to build something great with your business, let’s talk.
 Make a time to sit down with us to map out your plan for working on your business so you don’t get trapped in it.

-Contact one of our Gold Coast Accountants and Bookkeepers to see how we can assist to get you working ON your business accounting Australia, not IN it.
+Contact one of our Accountants Broadbeach and Bookkeepers to see how we can assist to get you working ON your business accounting Australia, not IN it.